 Meeting Tessa and Gerdo in Kathmandu in March 2008 became something special.
 We’ve talked a lot about the DRC Nepal and volunteering there.
 Shortly thereafter they had a big surprise: A fundraiser for one of their other charities was so successful that they even had enough money to support a project in Nepal.
 And they chose the DRC.

 So Gerdo and Tessa visited the DRC to meet the children and see how they could help.
-And they started the same day: they bought a large amount of soap, shampoo, toothbrushes and cleaning products.
+They started the same day: they bought a large amount of soap, shampoo, toothbrushes, and cleaning products.
 The next day, Tessa and Gerdo bought two special shower/toilet wheelchairs.
 A big improvement in the hygiene sense, and also safer for the more disabled children to take shower and/or use the toilet.

 And that was not all: They also made the DRC: